Jonathan Biabiany

-Jonathan Ludovic Biabiany (born 28 April 1988) is a French professional footballer who plays as a winger for Spanish club San Fernando.
-Between 2008 to 2014, he was regarded as the fastest footballer in the world.
-He also had high acceleration and pace both with and without the ball, as well as high stamina and athleticism.
+Jonathan Ludovic Biabiany (born 28 April 1988) is a French professional footballer who plays as a winger for Spanish club Antequera.
+Between 2008 and 2014, he was regarded as the fastest footballer in the world.

 Early life

-Biabiany, of Guadeloupean descent, began his career with a local club in Le Blanc-Mesnil (in the northeastern suburbs of Paris) and was signed by Italian club Internazionale in July 2004, initially as Jonathan Begora.
+Biabiany, of Guadeloupean descent, began his career with a local club in Le Blanc-Mesnil (in the northeastern suburbs of Paris) and was signed by Italian club Inter Milan in July 2004, initially as Jonathan Begora.

 Club career

-Internazionale
+Inter Milan

 Biabiany, along with Sebastián Ribas, made his senior debut for Inter against Empoli in the Coppa Italia in January 2007.
 It was his only appearance that season.

-Chievo (loan)
+Chievo Verona (loan)

-In August 2007, he was loaned to Chievo, but failed to play a first-team game.
+In August 2007, he was loaned to Chievo Verona, but failed to play a first-team game.
 Instead, he played with the club's youth team, and by January 2008, he had made the Chievo bench just two times, not being used on either occasion.